PremChanth/learn-chaincode/README.md

 Calls to the `/chaincode` endpoint of the REST interface require a secure context ID to be included in the body of the request.
 This means that you must first enroll a user from the user list in the membership service for your network.

 - Find an available user to enroll on one of your peers.
-This will most likely require you to grab a user from the [membersrvc.yaml](https://github.com/hyperledger/fabric/blob/v0.6/membersrvc/membersrvc.yaml#L199) file for your network.
-That link points to an example file from the fabric repository.
-Unless you are running on Bluemix, it is most likely that you will have the same users in your membership service as the ones listed in that file.
+This will most likely require you to grab a user from the [membersrvc.yaml](fabric/membersrvc/membersrvc.yaml) file for your network.
 Look for the section that has a list of users like this:

   ```
   ...